themesberg/flowbite-vue/docs/components/spinner.md

 import SpinnerColorExample from './spinner/examples/SpinnerColorExample.vue';
 </script>

-# Vue Spinner Component - Flowbite
+# Vue Spinner - Flowbite

 #### Use the spinner component as a loader indicator in your projects when fetching data based on an animated SVG using the utility classes from Tailwind CSS